-Fast Forward to 2005
+Fast Forward to 2005:

-Not encouraged by the heavily fingerprinted entry door or the dead plant on the reception counter, I preceded with check-in.
+Not encouraged by the heavily fingerprinted glass entry door or the dead plant on the reception counter, I proceeded with check-in.
 We helped the older women to our rooms, my heart still clinging to unreasonable hope.
-The rooms were tight, the furniture worn and shabby, the beds sagged visibly, their coverlets grown pale from many uses and launderings.
-A metal door leading to the balcony peeled paint and was horribly rusted.
-In our bathroom, the ceiling dripped water into the commode, and mold grew around the tub caulking.
-This was not a place we wanted to stay, especially with our two elderly companions.
+The rooms were tight, the furniture shabby, the beds sagged, their coverlets grown pale from many launderings.
+A metal door leading to the balcony had peeling paint and was badly rusted.
+In our bathroom, the ceiling dripped water into the commode, and mold grew around the tub.
+This was not a place we wanted to stay, especially with elderly companions.
 I returned to the desk, telling the clerk that the rooms were unacceptable and requesting a credit to my card.
 Since it was early in the season, there were abundant vacancies along the boardwalk, and we found a hotel several blocks away.
 The rooms were ample, clean and comfortable with a spacious balcony from which my mother and aunt could enjoy the view of the boardwalk and ocean.

 I was unexpectedly saddened by the experience, a thwarted attempt to catch a piece of the past.
 I had wanted the Rideau to remind me of those golden days of childhood…just a little bit.
 I’ve learned many times the truth in Thomas Wolfe’s phrase “you can’t go home again” [1) and that trip made this aphorism unquestionably true for me.

 (1) “You can’t go back home to your family, back home to your childhood … back home to a young man’s dreams of glory and of fame … back home to places in the country, back home to the old forms and systems of things which once seemed everlasting but which are changing all the time – back home to the escapes of Time and Memory.”